-Retailers can benefit by taking cues from the hospitality industry — especially full-service restaurants — that quickly switched to takeout, delivery, and drive-thru only models to meet current regulations and remain operational.
+Retailers benefit by taking cues from the hospitality industry — especially full-service restaurants — that quickly switched to takeout, delivery, and drive-thru only models to meet current regulations and remain operational.
 Essential Retailers have been hit hard as well, but for the most part, have been able to pivot operations to stay open.
-With future regulations and requirements unfolding daily, retail business owners can stay ahead of the curve now by implementing proactive changes that distance transactions, eliminate hand-to-hand contact, and build consumer confidence.
+With future regulations and requirements unfolding daily, retail business owners can stay ahead of the curve now.
+Implement proactive changes that distance transactions, eliminate hand-to-hand contact, and build consumer confidence.

 Make time for your customers through pre-orders, pickup, or delivery options.

 Mitigate today’s additional challenges by giving consumers confidence-building options to continue patronage while meeting any official restrictions on retail businesses.
 All levels of your operations can be integrated seamlessly with emerging tech solutions designed for these challenges.

 Speed up in-store transactions by eliminating touchpoints with cash-handling kiosks or add customer-connecting capacities to your retail operations with online ordering and curbside pickup.
 Turn your retail business into a takeout and pickup operation.

 Develop a drive-thru approach to your retail business to recapture customers by creating quick, low-contact ways to shop.

 Some customers feel most comfortable only interacting with businesses for the briefest moments.
 In-lane cash kiosks offer layered benefits: contactless tech eliminates the need for hand-to-hand payments, which speeds up transactions and makes cash accounting errorproof.
 Free up your staff’s resources to provide faster service instead of swiping bankcards or counting change.
 Eliminate the middleman, let the customer handle the payment.

 By offering online order and in-store or curbside pickup, customers have an additional way to shop with your store that also satisfies their health and safety concerns.